A generic transformation is invertible: Abstract

 \section{Abstract}

-We show that on a standard non-atomic probability space the set of all invertible measure-preserving transformations is residual in the set of all measure-preserving transformations with respect to the strong ($=$weak) operator topology.
-This implies that all properties which are generic for invertible transformations are also generic for general ones.
+We show that, on a standard non-atomic probability space, inver\-tible measure-preserving transformations form a dense $G_\delta$ subset of the space of all measure-preserving transformations endowed with the strong ($=$weak) operator topology.
+This implies that all properties which are generic for inver\-tible transformations are also generic for general ones.
+We further show that invertible Koopman operators form a dense $G_\delta$ subset of all bi-stochastic ope\-rators for the weak operator topology, and the same holds for general Koopman operators.